 The A-Level Physics course builds upon the areas of study introduced at GCSE: Forces, Waves, Electricity and Radioactivity.
 The subject content is relevant to the real world, aiming to nurture a passion for Physics as well as lay the groundwork for further study in science or engineering.
 You will have many opportunities to use practical experiences to link theory to reality.

-Measurements and their errors (analysis and evaluation of practical work); Particles & radiation; Waves; Mechanics & materials; Electricity
+Measurements and their errors (analysis and evaluation of practical work); Particles & Radiation; Waves; Mechanics & materials; Electricity

 Further Mechanics & Thermal Physics; Fields & their consequences; Nuclear Physics.
 Plus a choice from the following: Astrophysics; Medical Physics; Engineering Physics; Turning points in Physics; Electronics.

 Understanding and interpretation of practical work are assessed within the written exams accounting for 15% of the total marks.
 Practical skills are internally assessed and indicated as a pass on the certificate.
-The AS and A-Level are stand-alone qualifications with A-Level grades based on exam results received at the end of the course.

 What skills will I learn?